KatherineJH/Airbnb_Prediction_for_Profitability/README.md

-# thesis_project
-Ensemble machine learning techniques with hyperparameter optimisations for Italian Airbnb data to predict profitability from an investment perspective.
+## Thesis Project: Ensemble machine learning techniques with hyperparameter optimisations for Italian Airbnb data to predict profitability from an investment perspective.

 ### This project used Italian Airbnb data from Kaggle.com and merged 10 different cities' data into one file.<br>
 - First, download the CSV file through the link below.<br>